Understanding the Churn Rate metric

 Benefits of calculating churn with this formula

-- With this formula, we are looking at the number of customers each day in the period, instead of only the number of new customers, so that the churn rate represents the entire growth of the business.
+- With this formula, Recharge considers the number of customers each day in the period, rather than only new customers, so the churn rate reflects the overall growth of the business.

 - Using historical data tracking, the total active customer count in the churn rate calculation is a sum of the total active customers at the beginning of each day in the time period.
 This normalizes your data so that it can be used to better assess your business’s growth and you can see a more robust churn rate, especially when looking across longer timeframes.

-- If we were to calculate the total active customer count for the beginning, middle, or end of the timeframe, new customers may be missed.
+- If Recharge were to calculate the total active customer count at the beginning, middle, or end of the timeframe, new customers may be missed.
 With this calculation, new customers are successfully accounted for.

-- We also realize that the churn rate should not be directly influenced by the new customer count, as it can artificially inflate your data.
-Instead, our calculation looks at each day specifically in the time period to better account for new customer growth.
+- Recharge also recognizes that new customer count should not directly affect the churn rate, as it can artificially inflate your data.
+Instead, our calculation focuses on each day within the time period to better account for new customer growth.

-- This model allows you to compare your churn rate percentages so that you can predict the probability of future churn.
+- This model allows you to compare your churn rates to predict future churn.
 With this method, you can confidently rely on the churn rate percentage as an accurate forecasting tool.

 Churned customers